North Korea's Kim, Seoul envoys discuss easing tensions

 It is a challenging task - in defiance of UN sanctions, the isolated and impoverished North last year staged its most powerful nuclear test and test-fired several missiles, some of them capable of reaching the US mainland.

-They traded threats of war and sent tensions soaring before a thaw in the run-up to the Winter Olympics.
+They traded threats of war and sent tensions soaring before a thaw in the run-up to the Winter Olympics, which were attended by athletes, cheerleaders and officials from the North, and the two Koreas fielded a unified women's ice hockey team.